 The EX-L trim brings roof rails, heated door mirrors, dual-zone A/C, a leather-wrapped steering wheel, an auto-dimming rear-view mirror, leather upholstery, a seven-speaker 328-watt sound system with a subwoofer and SiriusXM Radio compatibility.

 Finally, the range-topping Touring trim features 18-inch alloy wheels, a number of electronic driving aids (detailed below), a power tailgate, projector beam headlights, turn signal indicators integrated into the door mirrors, a HomeLink remote system, adaptive cruise control, a memory function for the driver's seat and navigation.

-Options for the CR-V EX-L include the Honda Satellite-Linked Navigation System with Voice Recognition and FM Traffic, or a DVD Rear Entertainment System (not available with Navigation).
+Options for the CR-V EX-L include the Honda Satellite-Linked Navigation System with Voice Recognition and FM Traffic and a DVD Rear Entertainment System (not available with Navigation).
 All-wheel-drive is an available feature on every model regardless of trim level.

 When someone buys a Honda they expect good fuel economy, reliability and safety.
 The CR-V addresses the safety leg of that trio with VSA, an electronic stability control system, an Anti-lock Braking System with Brake Assist, side-curtain airbags and front-side airbags with a passenger-side Occupant Position Detection System.
 Dual front airbags are also fitted as standard.

 Honda also says that the front seat design was given considerable attention so that it can help reduce the severity of neck injuries in the event of a rear collision.